metantonio/test-action-user/Readme.md

 - Know that: Machine 1, `VM1_HOST`, and Machine 2, `VM2_HOST` are treated as potential sources of "truth" for user data (UID/GID)
 - Action: Get all users, UIDs, and GIDs from Machine 1 and Machine 2.
 Each machine's `/etc/passwd` is parsed for user information.
 - Result: If user doesn't exist or missmatch the UID/GID then create/update the user on the host where this happened.
 LDAP don't exist, it's all host based authentication.
+- Test this workflow running with GitHub Actions and docker (won't use the secret keys because is a test).
+Use `test_disaster_recovery.yml` action

 ## Considerations